Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 ### Note

 This text has been edited by me and mostly written by AI models.
-I provided the ideas, the links to fetch information (which I have consumed myself previously) and the narravite I wanted.
-I iterated on the process for quite a while.
+I provided the ideas, my notes, the links to fetch information (which I have consumed myself previously) and the narravite I wanted.
+I iterated on the final text for quite some time.
 I also wrote parts of the text myself.